HwWobbe/Wip-Main/README.md

 #### 2025-01-14
 - provided a new set of GOing ( to be ) GROWing points.
   - offer calls to expedite information exchange
+    - allow time for G's review - no surprizes

 #### 2025-01-05